-I saw Jobs this weekend with my 12-year-old iPod Touch wielding daughter.
+I watched Jobs this weekend with my 12-year-old iPod Touch-wielding daughter.
 By now, you’ve read several negative reviews, including Apple co-founder Steve Wozniak’s on Gizmodo.
 Or that the movie was buried by Oprah Winfrey’s The Butler on opening weekend.

 I’m one of the few who enjoyed Disney’s much ballyhooed John Carter, having read the entire series of Edgar Rice Burroughs novels when I was my daughter’s age.
 And I’ve lost count of the times I’ve watched the original Tron.
 So I may not be the right person to ask for movie recommendations.
 But I enjoyed the Jobs movie and recommend that you watch it and form your own opinion.

 I believe critics are reacting to the film the same way technology analysts react to an Apple product launch – with unrealistic expectations.
 Have you ever heard anyone complain about Dell putting PC’s in the same boring boxes year after year?
 Just as Walter Issacson’s biography of Steve Jobs was criticized as incomplete despite its 656-page length (see John Gruber’s review as an example), this movie is faulted for trying to put into 2 hours what even Ken Burns would struggle to put into a 10-hour miniseries.
 Robert X. Cringely, despite disliking the movie, put this idea into words.

 The great failing of this film is the same failing as with Walter Isaacson’s book… we don’t really understand [Steve Jobs] any better.

 Ashton Kutcher’s Steve Jobs somehow misses the whole point